maarten-pennings/Lego-Mindstorms/ms4/faq.md

 At first, the amount of motor block is overwhelming.
 Let's look at the blue blocks first: "Motors".

-The color (and name) is a first important hint: the blue blocks ("Motors" and "More Motors") operate on a _single_ motor.
+The logo and name is a first important hint: the blue blocks ("Motors" and "More Motors") operate on a _single_ motor.
-The pink blocks ("Movement" and "More Movement") operate on _two_ motors, the left and right one for movement (driving).
+The pink blocks ("Movement" and "More Movement") operate on _two_ motors, the left and right one for driving (movement).

 Actually, that is a lie (but a simplification that helps understanding).
 The pink Movement blocks control _two_ motors and _keeps them in sync_.
 If one stops (break it with your hand), the other stops as well.